AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md

 # Create or modify custom access levels

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">** Don't delete, draft, or change the title of this article.
-The UI links to it via context-sensitive help.</p>
+** Don't delete, draft, or change the title of this article.
+The UI links to it via context-sensitive help.
 -->

-&#42;&#42; Don't delete, draft, or change the title of this article.
-The UI links to it via context-sensitive help.

-As an *Adobe Workfront administrator*, you can create custom access levels and apply them to users, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).
+As an `Adobe Workfront administrator`, you can create custom access levels and apply them to users, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).

 As you work with access levels, it is important to understand how they work together with the object permissions that users grant when they share objects with each other.
 For more information, see [How access levels and permissions work together](../../../administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md).